WUPZ

 WUPZ (94.9 FM) is a radio station licensed to Chocolay Charter Township, Michigan serving the Marquette, Michigan market.
-The station is currently owned by Armada Media Corporation, through licensee AMC Partners Escanaba, LLC, and was granted its license on September 29, 2006.
-The station signed on in May 2009 with a Top 40 (CHR) format.
+The station is currently owned by Armada Media Corporation, through licensee AMC Partners Escanaba, LLC, (d.b.a.
+Radio Results Network) and signed on under this ownership in May 2009 with a Top 40 (CHR) format.
 WUPZ has a rhythmic lean to it.
 The station air staff includes Jason Lee, Cory Lane, Kirk Sanders and Jon Perrault.